Critical scalarization and descalarization of black holes in a generalized scalar-tensor theory: Numerical results

 when $r\in(r_{1},r_{2})$, and zero otherwise.
-We set $r_1=8, r_2=18$ in this work.
+We set $r_1=8, r_2=18$.
 The parameter $p$ takes control of the perturbation amplitude.
-After the injection of the initial pulse, the total mass of the system is represented by $M$, the difference $\delta M=M-M_{0}$ increases monotonically with $p$.
-Some other forms of initial pulses have been considered, we achieved qualitatively the same results as what will be presented in the following.
-Details on the numerical method please see supplemental material.
+After injection of the initial pulse, the total mass of the system is represented by $M$, and the difference $\delta M=M-M_{0}$ monotonically increases with $p$.
+Some other forms of initial pulses have been considered; we qualitatively achieved the same results as those presented in the following sections.
+For the numerical method on dynamics, see the appendix.

-Without loss of generality, hereafter we present the results with $\lambda=\frac{50}{3}$, $\beta=-\frac{5}{2}$ and $\kappa=1000$.
-After the injection of initial pulse, the resultant spacetime keeps a Schwarzschild BH if $p<p_{s}\approx0.1355610542323$.
-When the scalar injection is strong enough, whose amplitude increases within the range $p_{s}<p<p_{d}\approx0.2438$, Schwarzschild BHs become unstable and evolve into SBHs eventually. $p_s$ and $p_d$ are thresholds for the scalarization and descalarization, respectively.
-Both of them are computed by the bisection method.
-For the numerical limitation, it is time consuming to improve $p_d$ to higher precision.
-When $p>p_{d}$, the infall of strong perturbation makes the BH more massive, so that the GB term $\mathcal{G}\propto M^{-4}$ becomes too small near the horizon.
+Without loss of generality, hereafter we set $\lambda=\frac{50}{3}$, $\beta=-\frac{5}{2}$, and $\kappa=1000$.
+After the injection of the initial pulse, the resultant spacetime keeps a Schwarzschild BH if $p<p_{s}\approx0.1355610542323$.
+When the scalar injection increases its amplitude within the range $p_{s}<p<p_{d}\approx0.2438$, Schwarzschild BHs become unstable and eventually evolve into SBHs.
+The terms $p_s$ and $p_d$ represent thresholds for the scalarization and descalarization, respectively, and are computed by the bisection method.
+For numerical limitations, improving $p_d$ to higher precision is time-consuming.
+When $p>p_{d}$, the infall of strong perturbation makes the BH more massive, and hence the GB term $\mathcal{G}\propto M^{-4}$ becomes considerably small near the horizon.
 The induced effective potential barrier cannot confine the scalar hair near the horizon.
-As a result, eventually most of the scalar injection is absorbed by the BH and the spacetime finally evolves into a BBH, but becomes more massive.
+Consequently, most of the scalar injection is absorbed by the BH, and finally, the spacetime evolves into a more massive BBH.